-Commentary on The inner boundaries are readily recognisable and likely to be permanent.
-The outer boundary features boundaries are not readily recognisable or necessarily permanent.
+The inner boundaries are readily recognisable and likely to be permanent.
+The outer boundaries are not readily recognisable or necessarily permanent.
 If the sub-area was and impact on Green released, the new inner Green Belt boundaries would not meet the NPPF definition.
-The new Belt boundary boundary would require strengthening. strength.
+The new boundary would require strengthening.
 Similarly, if only the south-east section of the sub-area was released, the new inner Green Belt boundaries would not meet the NPPF definition.
 The new boundary would require strengthening.

-Sub-area category & The sub-area performs strongly against NPPF purposes but the south-east part of the subarea makes a less important contribution to the wider Green Belt.
+Categorisation & Recommendation recommendation Sub-area category & The sub-area performs strongly against NPPF purposes but the south-east part of the subarea makes a less important contribution to the wider Green Belt.
 If the south-east part of the sub-area only is released, the new inner Green Belt boundary would not meet the NPPF definition.
 The new boundary would require strengthening.
 Recommended for further consideration for partial release in isolation as RA-17 or in combination with SA-27 as RC-3.

-St Alban s District Boundary

-Neighbo uring District Boundary

-Recommended for further consideration in isolation

-Recomm consider nended for further ration in combination

-ID Area (ha)
+Recommended Area Map

-RA-17 5.85

-RC-3 6.51

-Strategic Land Parcel: 40 Area (ha): 0.99 Location North-east of Harpenden 5A-24 SA-25 Contains OS dat a © Crown Cop Legend Sub-area for assessment St Albans Green Belt Neighbouring Green Belt Sub-area map
+- St Albans District Boundary Neighbouring District Boundary Recommended for further consideration in isolation - Recommended for further consideration in combination ID Area (ha) RA-17 5.85 RC-3 6.51 Strategic Land Parcel: 40 Area (ha): 0.99 Location North-east of Harpenden

+Legend

+Sub-area for assessment

+St Albans Green Belt

+Neighbouring Green Belt